 The best London exhibitions to visit in 2025

-From fashion-led exhibitions focusing on the evolution of swimwear, to highlighting Brazil’s contribution to the international art scene, here are the exhibitions to book in 2025
+From fashion-led exhibitions focusing on the evolution of swimwear, to highlighting the future of sustainable food, here are the exhibitions to book in 2025

 Diaries at the ready, it’s time to get your culture fix in the capital.
 Alongside show-stopping performances at the West End, concerts at the Royal Albert Hall, and gigs, spoken word and dance shows spanning the breadth of the city, London’s galleries are also gearing up for a year to remember.
 As Somerset House celebrates its 25th anniversary and the V&A delves into the evolution of Cartier and Marie Antoinette’s timeless style, here are the best London exhibitions to book in 2025.